-It is a great place to visit and I am sure if you visit Ladakh, this one surely is not the place you would like to exclude from your plan.
+Pangong Tso lake is a great place to visit and I am sure if you visit Ladakh, this one surely is not the place you would like to exclude from your trip plan.
 I hope the information in this Travel Guide for Pangong Lake in Ladakh will be useful for your upcoming Leh Ladakh trip.

 Please feel free to post any questions or doubts you might have in planning your trip to Pangong Tso in the comments section below.
 If you have been to this beautiful place, kindly share your thoughts and other information you might feel will be worth sharing with other fellow travelers and prove helpful to them.